 Image: Michael Harpur

-The village, by Irish standards, has shallow historical roots and was a relatively recent creation.
-The 1640 Down Survey map shows no signs of any village here.
+The village has shallow historical roots by Irish standards.
+The 1640 Down Survey map shows no sign of any village here.
 It came about a century later and was entirely born out of the lucrative offshore fishing grounds off the Saltee Islands.
-Almost all 18th-century fishing operated out of small beach-launched boats, and although Kilmore provided a beach it was exposed and had little or no nearby haven for a small boat to run to for shelter.
-In around the late 1780s, the local fishermen took it upon themselves to establish a more secure position to moor boats in Kilmore.
-Stones were collected from St. Patrick's Bridge and along the foreshore and at high tide they were floated in on rafts and the loose stones were piled to create an "L" shape boat haven with each arm extending out about 60 metres.
+Almost all 18th-century fishing operated out of small, beach-launched boats, and although Kilmore provided a beach, it was exposed and had little or no nearby haven for a small boat to run to for shelter.
+Around the late 1780s local fishermen took it upon themselves to establish a more secure position to moor boats in Kilmore.
+Stones were collected from St Patrick’s Bridge and along the foreshore, and at high tide they were floated in on rafts and piled to create an L-shape boat haven, with each arm extending out about 60 metres.

-Although a year's breakwater work was often wiped out by a single winter storm this simple barrier served the purpose of the local fishermen for many years.
+Although a year’s breakwater work was often wiped out by a single winter storm, this simple barrier served the purposes of the local fishermen for many years.
 Around this haven the village began to slowly develop, houses were built and additional boats added.
-By the early 1840s about one hundred boats, averaging four men in each, actively fished out of here.
-But it was dangerous work and especially so operating out of a makeshift fair-weather harbour.
-There were a lot of fatalities on this very dangerous coastline.
+By the early 1840s about 100 boats, averaging four men in each, actively fished out of here.
+It was dangerous work, however, and especially so operating out of a makeshift fair-weather harbour; there were a lot of fatalities on this very dangerous coastline.

 Image: Michael Harpur